 6. All in converted barn, 1, on ground floor, suitable for disabled.

-2 bars, restaurant, private dining room, meeting/function facilities, free Wi-Fi, in-room TV, farm shop, garden (play area, marquee for wedding parties).
+bar, snug, restaurant, private dining room, meeting/function facilities, free Wi-Fi, in-room TV (BT), farm shop, garden (play area, marquee for wedding parties), bar is wheelchair accessible.

 in bar area, regular live music nights.